dadiyang/jave/README-en.md

 Linux, Windows and Mac is all supported.

-Based on a well known project, named JAVE which relies on [ffmpeg] (http://ffmpeg.org/), this tool can be used to all ffmpeg supported format conversion.
-See [JAVE official documentation] (http://www.sauronsoftware.it/projects/jave/manual.php) for details.
+Based on a well known project, named JAVE which relies on [ffmpeg](http://ffmpeg.org/), this tool can be used to all ffmpeg supported format conversion.
+See [JAVE official documentation](http://www.sauronsoftware.it/projects/jave/manual.php) for details.

 # USE EXAMPLE